NVIDIA/MegaMolBART/docs/ngc/model.md

 Data augmentation during training was performed via masking and SMILES randomization as described previously [2].

 ## How to Use this Model

-The [Quickstart](../../QUICKSTART.md) guide has instructions for pre-training MegaMolBART.
-An example of how to use a pretrained model for inference can be found in [this notebook](../../examples/chem/nbs/Inference.ipynb).
+MegaMolBART can be run on hardware with access to any NVIDIA GPU with memory greater than 8 GB.
+The model can also be used for:

+- Fetching embeddings from the latent space representing a SMILES string
+- SMILES strings sampled around the region of a input SMILES molecule

 ## References